 Are there differences in the curricula between the Post-Master’s and Professional Doctorate (PD) programs available throughout the United States?

 Yes and no. Each school has a similar but unique program for the masters, post-masters, and professional doctorates.
 However, we designed our PD to be similar, but more rigorous, to the current masters and post-masters doctorate combination, including capstone projects and concentrations.
 Because of this, our PD program will be much more intensive so we are able to cover similar material as in the combined masters/PMD in a shorter period of time.

 Are you going to offer a Post-Master's Doctorate (PMD)?

-If you are within your first year of your master’s program many of your Oriental medicine specific classes may transfer into the FPD.
+If you are within your first year of your master’s program many of your Oriental medicine specific classes may transfer into the PD.
 You will need to meet the entry requirements which include 90 units of undergraduate courses and several science prerequisites.
 You will need to take doctoral level anatomy classes, so you may need to repeat a couple of classes.
-Please speak with one of our Admissions advisors ([email protected]), if you are interested in pursuing this option and have questions or want to see if this is possible.
+Please speak with one of our Admissions advisors (email@example.com), if you are interested in pursuing this option and have questions or want to see if this is possible.

 Are there any scholarship opportunities?